nershman/imbalanced-learning/README.md

 ## Evaluation

-Here are the final results of our models:
+Here are the final results of our models on the test set:

 ![convfoc](pics/convolution/foc.png)
 ![convfoc](pics/convolution/ce.png)
 ![convfoc](pics/convolution/nm.png)